 Talking about your feelings, particularly with other women in support groups or to a professional counsellor, can be helpful.
 In more severe cases, anti-depressants and other medications might be used to bring about a change in mood.
 It’s important to remember that PND is a temporary condition that will improve with time.

-If you, or someone you know, are experiencing feelings of depression or Postnatal Depression contact beyondblue for support, advice and an action plan.
-You can always talk to your GP or family psychologist, contact PANDA or www.pregnancybirthbaby.org.au
+If you, or someone you know, are experiencing feelings of depression or postnatal depression you can contact beyondblue for support, advice and an action plan.
+You can always talk to your GP or a family psychologist, contact PANDA or www.pregnancybirthbaby.org.au.

 We also encourage all new mums and dads who might need support to do a short mental health checklist test.
 Mums can take this mental health stress test (Mums, Click HERE) and dads can take this mental health stress test (Dads, Click HERE).